TODottey/File_Manager/README.md

 # File Manager

-This application is for two purposes. these are
+This application is for two purposes.
+These are
 1. Managing log files: are renaming, creating target folder and copying relevant log files into the appropriate folder.
   Uses the pathlib package heavily
 2.Generating Coverage maps